 You can use the audit and investigation page to run searches related to Directory Sync log events.
 There you can view a record of actions to see events related to Directory Sync.

-For a full list of services and activities that you can investigate, such as Google Drive or user activity, read through the data sources for the audit and investigation page.
+For a full list of services and activities that you can investigate, such as Google Drive or user activity, read through the About the audit and investigation tool.

 Open the audit and investigation page